 Lost in Meymand

-Despite the hard surface I was surprisingly alert in the morning.
-Splashed some cold water in the face, donned the packing and went off trekking in the surrounding hillside.
+Despite the hard surface I actually managed to get a few hours of sleep.
+Splashed some cold water in the face and went off trekking in the surrounding hillside.
 Our local guide was a young man named Ali, smiling all the time as he climbed the slopes with the energy of a mountain goat.
 A black dog followed us anywhere we went, but always at a respectable distance.

 Dog company in Meymand The poor black dog followed us everywhere we went.